Los Angeles Almanac Logo

 Twin Towers Correctional Facility - largest single jail facility in the world.
 Photo by Los Angeles County Sheriff's Department.

-In 2021, Los Angeles County had an average daily inmate population of 14,577 within its jail system (reduced from more than 17,000 prior to 2020, due to reducing the incarcerated population during the start of the COVID-19 pandemic in 2020).
-Of these, 1,418 were female.
+In the first half of 2023 (through June), Los Angeles County had an average daily inmate population of 13,871 within its jail system (down from 17,070 for all of 2019, due to reducing the incarcerated population during the early part of the COVID-19 pandemic in 2020).
+Of the 2023 average daily inmate population, 1,470 were female.

 Year Average Daily Inmate Population